sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 > **warning**
 >
 > Enabling the `apiDebug` option increases significantly
-> memory consumption and degrades performance of the incremental
+> the memory consumption and degrades the performance of the incremental
 > compiler.
 The underlying reason is that in order to produce
 > meaningful debugging information about interface differences
-> incremental compiler has to retain the full representation of the
+> the incremental compiler has to retain the full representation of the
-> interface instead of just hash sum as it does by default.
+> interface instead of just the hash sum as it does by default.
 >
-> Keep this option enabled when you are debugging incremental compiler
+> Keep this option enabled when you are debugging the incremental compiler
 > problem only.

-Below is complete transcript which shows how to enable interface debugging in your project.
+Below is a complete transcript which shows how to enable interface debugging in your project.
 First, we download the `diffutils` jar and pass it to sbt: